BP plc ADR (BP) Shares Up Despite Recent Market Volatility - News Heater

 BP’s Market Performance

-BP stock saw a decrease of 1.35% in the past week, with a monthly decline of -0.63% and a quarterly a decrease of -7.88%.
-The volatility ratio for the week is 1.23%, and the volatility levels for the last 30 days are 1.36% for BP plc ADR (BP).
-The simple moving average for the past 20 days is 0.58% for BP’s stock, with a -3.66% simple moving average for the past 200 days.
+BP stock saw a decrease of 0.48% in the past week, with a monthly decline of -2.18% and a quarterly a decrease of -6.13%.
+The volatility ratio for the week is 0.95%, and the volatility levels for the last 30 days are 1.30% for BP plc ADR (BP).
+The simple moving average for the last 20 days is 0.61% for BP’s stock, with a simple moving average of -3.80% for the last 200 days.

 Stock Fundamentals for BP